grapefruit-games/grapefruit-games.github.io/sportsmanifesto/index.markdown

 2. **Think about real-life people in real-life sports.** <br /> *Picture a game about a breakdancing professor, sharpshooting cyberpunk, overly-endowed gymnast, or a teenage darts prodigy who's never needed a fake ID.*
 3. **Think about sports news, politics, or history.** <br /> *Visualize a game about a basketball superstar trying to fall asleep after getting traded with no warning.*

-- It's most obvious when a game thinks via in-game text / audio / visuals, but it is also possible for a game to think via its controls, systems, or community.
+It's most obvious when a game thinks via in-game text / audio / visuals, but it is also possible for a game to think via its controls, systems, or community.

-- To think about a sport, you don't have to recreate an entire sport.
+To think about a sport, you don't have to recreate an entire sport.
 Only recreate what you need.
 Sometimes what you need is none.

-- Or, invent a new sport entirely.
+Or maybe invent a new sport entirely that takes places in the far future and spans the entirety of North America.

 ***